 Attendance at all class meetings is expected, with the same general standards as absences at a place of employment.
 If you cannot be present at a class, please email me to let me know.
 Attendance will be taken at the start of class.
-Make-up exams will be given only for excused absences, and late homework will be accepted only for excused absences.
+Make up exams will only be given for excused absences.